Leslie Morgan Steiner

-Leslie Morgan Steiner is an artist.
+Leslie Morgan Steiner (born July 20, 1965) is an American author and advocate for victims of domestic violence.

 Life and career

-Leslie Anne Morgan was born in Washington, D.C. and is a 1987 graduate of Harvard College and 1992 graduate of the Wharton School of Business.
+Leslie Anne Morgan was born in Washington, D.C. and is a 1987 graduate of Harvard College and 1992 earned an MBA from the Wharton School of Business.
 Steiner's first published work was an autobiographical account of her teenage struggle with anorexia nervosa, published in Seventeen in September 1986.
 The article, "Starving for Perfection", was written under the pseudonym Isabel Johnson and received over 4000 reader letters, at the time a record for Seventeen, and appeared in the 1993 anthology The College Reader.

 Steiner went on to work in the Articles Department for Seventeen from 1987-1988.
 She was a freelance magazine writer and consultant from 1988-1990.
 She earned an MBA degree in Marketing from the Wharton School of Business at the University of Pennsylvania in 1992.

 Her corporate marketing career included stints at the Leo Burnett advertising agency in Chicago and Johnson & Johnson in New Brunswick, New Jersey.
 At Johnson & Johnson she launched the low-calorie sweetener ingredient sucralose, also known as Splenda Brand Sweetener, internationally from 1994-2000.
 She oversaw the public relations program for the sweetener's United States Food and Drug Administration approval on April 1, 1999.